hello@ouryearinbali.com

 Student KITAS

-If you have a child attending some international schools, the school will require them to be on a Student KITAS (a visa that states they are a full time student studying in Indonesia).
+Some international schools require their students to be on a Student KITAS (a visa that states they are a student studying full-time in Indonesia).

 Can you process a visa or KITAS for me and how long does it take?

-Yes, I can introduce you to my trusted visa agents, who are very easy to deal with, provide you with the most up to date visa requirements and prices.
+Yes, I can introduce you to my trusted visa and business agents, who are very easy to deal with, provide you with the most up to date visa requirements and prices.
 Depending which visa you require, they can process both while in Bali (onshore) and overseas (offshore).
-Processing time varies on the visa you need and ranges from 5-10 days (tourist visa) to 1month (KITAS).
-Processing times can also be afffected if there is a problem with the immigration system and holiday closures.
+Processing time varies on the visa you need and ranges from 5-10 days (B211 single entry visa) to one month (KITAS).
+Processing times can also be affected if there is a problem with the immigration system and holiday closures.

 Do you have to be married when you are on a dependent KITAS?

 Yes, this applies for when families wish to be dependent to the person holding the Investment Multiple KITAS.
-If you are not married, couples can proof that they are defacto.
-You can apply for a defacto document with the Government.
-For example, you can apply for this at the Births, Deaths amd Marriages department.
+If you are not married, couples can proof that they are de facto.
+You can apply for a de facto document with the Government.
+For example, you can apply for this at the Births, Deaths and Marriages department.

 Second-home visa for Bali foreigners